The Johns Hopkins Education and Research Center for Occupational Safety and Health

 Class size is limited so please register early.
 Please click here to download a registration form and email, fax or mail it to:

 Pittsburgh, PA 15228-1824

-- This continuing nursing education activity was approved by the American Association of Occupational Health Nurses (AAOHN), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation, for 7.5 contact hours.
+This continuing nursing education (CNE) activity was approved for 7.5 contact hours by the American Association of Occupational Health Nurses, Inc. (AAOHN), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 1st Floor Carpenter Room